Exam forms

 Group projects without individualization

-A group project for which the students’ individual contributions are not specified must, according to the Examination Order, always be followed by an oral exam, as it is not possible to make an individual assessment on the basis of the group project alone.
+A group project for which the students’ individual contributions are not specified must, according to the Examination Order, always be followed by an oral exam, as it is not possible to make an individual assessment based on the group project alone.
 Only one grade will be given as an overall assessment based on the project and the subsequent oral exam.
 The oral exam can be either an individual exam (i.e. one student at a time) or an oral group exam; see the above.

 Group projects with individualization